Uninett/Argus-frontend/MANUAL.md

 ## Work with alarms in Argus

 ## Customize alarm notifications in Argus
+Choose **when**, **where** and **what** alarm notifications you want to receive by creating, editing and deleting notification profiles.

+### Access your notification profiles
+1. Press `PROFILES` in header.

+### Add new notification profile
+1. Select timeslot for when to receive notifications in _Timeslot_ drop-down.
+If drop-down menu is empty, [create a timeslot](#add-new-timeslot) first.
+2. Select what alarms you want to receive notifications about in _Filter_ drop-down.
+If drop-down menu is empty, create a filter first.
+3. Choose whether you want to receive notifications via SMS or Email in _Media_ drop-down.
+4. Select what phone number(s) you want to receive notifications to in _Phone number_ drop-down.
+If drop-down menu is empty, [add a phone number](#add-new-phone-number-in-settings) first.
+5. Press `CREATE`.

+### Edit existing notification profile
+1. Change timeslot for when to receive notifications in _Timeslot_ drop-down if needed.
+2. Change what alarms you want to receive notifications about in _Filter_ drop-down if needed.
+3. Change whether you want to receive notifications via SMS or Email in _Media_ drop-down if needed.
+4. Change what phone number(s) you want to receive notifications to in _Phone number_ drop-down if needed.
+5. Press `SAVE`.

+### Disable notification profile
+1. Uncheck the _Active_-box inside one of your existing notification profiles.

+### Delete notification profile
+1. Press `DISCARD` inside one of your existing notification profiles.

 ## Manage time for when to receive notifications in Argus
 Add, edit or delete timeslots in _Timeslots_.